 A Closer Look

-The bulk of the data within IMPLAN’s International Solution is sourced from the Organization for Economic Co-Operation and Development (OECD).
+The bulk of the data within IMPLAN’s International Product is sourced from the Organization for Economic Co-Operation and Development (OECD).
 The models are created based on the OECD 2015 Input-Output tables in basic prices.

 Now let’s take a quick look at the data sources we used to bring you the IMPLAN International Data.